impulsivv/roarTools/README.md

 this might take a while

 TODO:
--add commandline parameters to decide what class -optimize runtime or write in C# or use hashing
+- add commandline parameters to decide what class
+- optimize runtime or write in C# or use hashing